Assassination of Laurent-Désiré Kabila: Aftermath

-After his father's death, Joseph Kabila succeeded his father at the young age of 29, which makes him the first head of state to be born in the 1970's.
+After his father's death, Joseph Kabila succeeded his father at the young age of 29, making him the first head of state to be born in the 1970s.
 Some individuals were accused of being involved in a plot to overthrow his regime as well.
 Even with the loss of power, the government had remained stable.

 After the assassination, a group of kadogos were eventually arrested and admitted their involvement of the operation.
 The assassination was an act of revenge after Kabila betrayed them after meeting with one of the kadogos' longtime enemy, Paul Kagame.
 According to the Justice Minister Mwenze Kongolo, the killer was Rashidi Kasereka, who was shot later while escaping the palace.

 It has also been assumed that a bodyguard had shot Kabila.
 An investigation found 135 people who were accused of the killing of Kabila, including 4 children.
 Some sources stated 115 were accused.
 No one was found to be the killer of Kabila.
 The RFI had stated on the air a radio message in France of Kabila's death.
 Foreign Minister Louis Michel told RTBF that Kabila's death was not a coup d'etat but was rather "an argument that descended into violence".
 Michel had also stated that "[Kabila was] dead, killed by his own bodyguard, who had "apparently fired two bullets."

 The assassin, Kasereka was in the Brazzaville-Kinshasa area before his death.
 26 people, including Kabila's own cousin, Colonel Eddy Kapend, were sentenced to death, although they weren't under any capital punishment.
 45 were proclaimed innocent and exonerated.
 64 defendants were jailed.
 According to the German press agency DPA, the alleged summary had seen the execution of Commandant Masasu and 34 of his colleagues.
 The persecution of members of ethnic groups from eastern Congo continued.

 In Goma, a spokesperson had confirmed that officers of the Congolese Armed Forces had staged a coup d'état against Kabila.
-Interior Minister Gaetan Kakudjihad denied this fact.
+Interior Minister Gaëtan Kakudji had denied this fact.
 Eddy Kapend made the following appearance on the Congolese television: “To the Army Chief of Staff, to commander of ground, air and naval forces and all regional military commanders: I order you to take charge of your units.”
 He continued, “Until further notice, no guns shall be fired for whatever reason.”

-19 years later, on 8 January 2021, President Félix Tshisekedi had pardoned 28 of the convicted inmates who served their sentences in 2005 from the Makala Prison in Kinshasa.
+19 years later, on 8 January 2021, President Félix Tshisekedi pardoned 28 of the convicted inmates who served their sentences in 2005 from the Makala Central Prison in Kinshasa.
 The countries involved have been speculated to be Rwanda which had been rivals with the Congo for a long period of time, and Angola.